When you first log in to BlazeMeter, your see the list of tests in your default project, in your default workspace, in your default account.

 To change your default view so you always see a specific account upon logging in, follow these steps:

-- Navigate to Personal Settings, under the Personal category.
+- Navigate to Personal> Personal Settings.

 Note: Your view may or may not include the other categories pictured above, depending on your user's permissions level.